 - Or any of the other near-limitless options…

-You don’t need to do all of these to be successfully sticky, but the more sticky opportunities you create, the more opportunity you have to be remembered.
+You don’t need to do all of these to be successfully sticky, but the more sticky opportunities you create, the more opportunities you have to be remembered.

 Make Them Choose You